tenko/occmodel/README.rst

 ========

  * Python 2.6 and Cython 0.17.
- * A working installation of OpenCASCADE (OCE prefered), OpenGL and GLUT.
+ * A working installation of OpenCASCADE (OCE prefered)
+ * The geotools_ library.
+ * The optional viewer and demo needs the gltools_ library.

 The extension have only been build on the Linux platform.